Introduction to Python#

 Functions take some inputs (“arguments”) and do something in response.

-Usually functions return something, but not always.
+Usually functions return something, but they don’t have to.

 def say_hello():